Topological adiabatic dynamics in classical mass-spring chains with clamps

 Similarly, $C_{\rm ee}$ pumps the rightmost edge mode to the leftmost one.
 Note that these two edge-edge pumping processes are not symmetric.
 The system's state stays at the first excited normal mode, which is different from the one during the opposite process, except at the endpoints of $C_{\rm ee}$.

 Although $C_{\rm ee}$ does not pump the frequency of the normal mode, it induces the ``rotation'' within the normal mode eigenspace.
 This resembles the Wilczek-Zee holonomy~\cite{Wilczek-PRL-52-2111}.
-This rotation, in reality, is due to an eigenspace permutation that occurs at the non-degenerate region in the adiabatic path, so the holonomy is somewhat exotic~\cite{Cheon-PLA-248-285,*Tanaka-PRL-98-160407}\footnote{ A similar rotation has already been examined in a study of the adiabatic quantum control of atomic and molecular systems~ \cite{Yatsenko-PRA-65-043407}. }.
+This rotation, in reality, is due to an eigenspace permutation that occurs at the non-degenerate region in the adiabatic path, so the holonomy is somewhat exotic~\cite{Cheon-PLA-248-285,Tanaka-PRL-98-160407}\footnote{ A similar rotation has already been examined in a study of the adiabatic quantum control of atomic and molecular systems~ \cite{Yatsenko-PRA-65-043407}. }.
 The action permutation induced by the edge-edge pump $C_{\rm ee}$ can be described by Eq.~\eqref{eq:permAction}.

 Extending the present scheme to larger mass-spring chains is possible as long as the adiabatic time evolution is ensured, e.g., the density of mode frequencies is sparse enough.
-An example is shown in Fig~\ref{fig:nmp10}.
-Details are explained in Appendix~B.
+An adiabatic topological pump in $N=10$ mass-spring chain is shown in Fig.~\ref{fig:nmp10}, whose details are explained in Appendix~B.